yumebayashi/note/content/tech/2016-05-13-java-split.md

-Title: splitting words into letters in Java
+Title: Splitting words into letters in Java
 Date: 2016-05-13
 Tags: java